Hostage situation at a German train station ends with one in custody

 MAINZ, Germany — A hostage situation at the main Cologne train station ended when a woman being held captive was freed and the attacker was taken into custody, according to German police.

-Eyewitnesses said around 6:45 a.m.
-ET a man entered a pharmacy at Breslauer Platz, near the back side of the train station, where police said he took the woman hostage.

-The situation ended after a couple hours when the attacker was taken in custody, a police spokeswoman told NBC News.
+The situation, which began at 6:45 a.m.
+ET, ended after a couple hours when the attacker was taken into custody, a police spokeswoman told NBC News.
 Details on the hostage taker's identity were not released.

+Police said the attacker was "seriously injured" during his arrest and measures were being taken to revive him.
+Officers are still on the scene searching the premises to ensure there are no further threats and said in a tweet that people are to avoid the area.

 The woman who was taken hostage is being treated for what police said are minor injuries.